 Renowned songwriter, singer, film & TV actor, Broadway star

-Mac Davis has established himself as an all-around entertainer: songwriter, countrypolitan-style singer, film and stage actor, TV and radio personality and performer.
-He has enjoyed success in almost every facet of show business, from the late sixties to the present.
+Mac Davis established himself as an all-around entertainer: songwriter, countrypolitan-style singer, film and stage actor, TV and radio personality and performer.
+He enjoyed success in almost every facet of show business, from the late sixties to the present.

 Born and raised in Lubbock, Texas, Davis moved to Atlanta, Georgia, after he graduated from high school, and attended Emory University and Georgia State College.
 Inspired by another Lubbock boy, Buddy Holly, he formed a band of his own while in college, and moonlighted playing fraternity parties, high school hops, and local clubs around Atlanta.

 In the late sixties, Davis's songwriting talent paid off: he wrote several hits for Elvis Presley, including "In the Ghetto," "Memories," and "Don't Cry Daddy."
 His 1968 breakout smash for Presley, "A Little Less Conversation," became popular again after appearing in the 2001 film Ocean's 11.
 The following year it was re-mixed by Junkie XL and hit number one in 26 countries.

 Hits that Davis wrote and recorded himself include the GRAMMY-nominated "Baby Don't Get Hooked on Me," "My Bestest Friend," "It's Hard to be Humble," and "Texas in my Rearview Mirror."
 He had significant crossover success, with his tunes appearing high on both the pop and country charts.